potterzot/econs101/syllabus.md

 #### Quizzes and the Final Exam

 There will be two quizzes and a final.
-Except for the final, the quizzes are on the [class schedule](schedule/), in Blackboard, and announced in class.
+Except for the final, the quizzes are on the [class schedule]({{ site.baseurl | append: '/schedule' }}/), in Blackboard, and announced in class.
 The quizzes will take place during class time and will involve only the material covered since the last quiz.
-The final exam will be cumulative, but with an emphasis on the material covered since the third test.
+The final exam will be cumulative, but with an emphasis on the material covered since the second test. *If your final exam score is better than one of your quiz scores, I will replace the lowest quiz score with your final exam score.*

 The format of the quizzes will be multiple choice questions.
-Bubble sheets (or *Scantrons*) will be provided for each exam.
+Bubble sheets (or *Scantrons*) will be provided for each quiz and for the final exam.

 **I will not allow students to take a quiz late**.
 You can however arrange to take a quiz ahead of time if you have an official university-sanctioned event that conflicts with the quiz time.
 If you need to reschedule as a result of a non-official event (you've scheduled surgery for that day, or you need to attend a wedding, etc.) you can arrange to take the quiz ahead of time as well.